Exploring the MeV Sky with a Combined Coded Mask and Compton Telescope: The Galactic Explorer with a Coded Aperture Mask Compton Telescope (GECCO): Point sources and diffuse: coded-mask versus Compton

-COMPTEL was a double Compton-scatter telescope without event tracking (Fig.~\ref{comptel_sketch}).
-It consisted of two layers of detectors, in which an incident gamma-ray was first Compton-scattered in a detector of the upper detector array (D1) and -- in the positive case -- then was absorbed in a detector module of the lower detector array (D2).
-In order to reduce background, COMPTEL had 1) an anti-coincidence shield, triggering on charged particles, 2) a time--of--flight (ToF) measurement between D1 and D2 and 3) pulse-shape discrimination (PSD) on the event triggers in D1, thereby discriminating between photons and particles.
-COMPTEL was sensitive to photons at soft MeV energies, i.e. 0.75 -- 30 MeV, with an energy-dependent energy and angular resolution of 5~-~8~\% (FWHM) and 1.7$^{\circ}$-- 4.4$^{\circ}$ (FWHM), respectively.
+It was sensitive to photons at soft MeV energies, i.e. 0.75 -- 30 MeV, with an energy-dependent energy and angular resolution of 5~-~8~\% (FWHM) and 1.7$^{\circ}$-- 4.4$^{\circ}$ (FWHM), respectively.
 It had a large field of view of $\sim$1 sr and could detect gamma-ray sources with a positional accuracy of 1$^{\circ}$--2$^{\circ}$, depending on source flux \citep{schoenfelder93}.
+COMPTEL, being a ``first-generation'' instrument, suffered from a high instrumental background.